RohitSasanamari/Certifications/README.md

 # Certificates
-This containis all my cerificates.
+This contains all my cerificates.